Introduction to DevOps Lifecycle

 The DevOps lifecycle encompasses practices and principles.
 It promotes collaborative efforts between development and operations teams for better software delivery.
 This systematic approach combines various practices, tools, and methodologies to streamline software development.
 DevOps aims to break down the traditional barriers between these critical functions.
 This results in promoting close cooperation, communication, and automation.

-Throughout this blog, we will explore each stage of the DevOps lifecycle.
+Throughout this blog, we will explore each stage of the DevOps lifecycle and phases.
 We will unveil the key strategies and cost optimization strategies.
 Drive organizations to achieve faster delivery cycles and improved software quality.

 What is DevOps?